 The programme is run and managed by St Peter’s Prep Schools and currently has over 20 deserving young men and woman who have embarked on this life-changing opportunity.

-The programme is run and managed by the school, however it is 100% dependent on external funding.
+The programme is managed by the school and is 100% dependent on external funding.
 The money needed to fund the programme is raised and managed by the St Peter’s Foundation which is a registered PBO.
 Donations allow us to continue this valuable work, and by growing the number of interns, we will change many more lives.

-Our carefully selected Interns study a 4 year B.Ed distance UNISA degree, and are in the classrooms on a daily basis learning from our teachers and gaining invaluable experience.
+Our carefully recruited interns study a 4 year B.Ed distance UNISA degree, and are in the classrooms on a daily basis learning from our teachers and gaining invaluable experience.
 This builds both their teaching ability and their confidence, setting them up to begin their careers as confident teachers from day one.

 We produce effective teachers by focusing on 4 key areas: